Nickyshe/StageOneHngTask/README.md

 # HNG-MOBILE-TASK1
 The first task in HNG ZURI INTERNSHIP for Mobile Track.

-The language used Kotlin and Compose for UI
+The language used: Kotlin and Compose for UI

 Appetize Link for the Project [Appetize](https://appetize.io/app/rpxpyjusnaaij6nac66th2dgei)